NicolasJEngler/web3socket-event-listener/README.md

+# Web3 socket implementation to listen for events in Ethereum smart contracts

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).